kashari/draupnir/README.md

 # Draupnir

-**Draupnir** is a high-performance, modern HTTP router and WebSocket framework for Go, designed for productivity, flexibility, and speed.
+**Draupnir** is a high-performance, modern HTTP/WebSocket router library for Go, designed for productivity, flexibility, and speed.
 It provides a clean API, robust middleware support, built-in rate limiting, worker pools, and seamless WebSocket integration—all with minimal dependencies.

 ---